 Yet analysis of Sybody molecules is challenging, particularly as biologic drugs are influenced by their manufacturing process and so can exist as multiple variants.
 Binding affinity is one of the most widely studied properties of these candidates but needs to be evaluated alongside other qualities of the drug to effectively predict clinical accuracy.
 Therefore, real-time analysis of binding kinetics should also be included through accurately measuring the association and dissociation rates for the antibody-target interaction.

-In the above study, 57 unique Sybody candidates were created3 and analyzed with ORS experiments on the Creoptix wave, with six strong binders to Spike RBD being identified.
+In the above study, 57 unique Sybody candidates were created3 and analyzed with ORS experiments on the WAVEsystem, with six strong binders to Spike RBD being identified.
 These binders were further characterized and investigated for their ability to compete for ACE2 binding on Spike RBD.
 GCI data obtained is in line with previously reported ELISA results (Figure 1), but with much faster characterization of this inhibition assay.

 Figure 1: Sybody candidates compete for ACE2 binding onto spike RBD.